-If you feel that you are working withing this category, request an information pack to find out more about how to apply.
+If you feel that you are working withing this category, download your Associate Fellow guidance pack to find out more about how to apply.

 The UKPSF and Associate Fellowship

-Associate Fellowship of the Higher Education Academy is awarded to professionals who can demonstrate they meet the criteria of Descriptor 1 (D1) of the UK Professional Standards Framework (UKPSF) for teaching and supporting learning in higher education.
-By applying to be an Associate Fellow of the Higher Education Academy individuals show an understanding of specific aspects of effective teaching, learning support methods and student learning and demonstrate:
+Associate Fellowship is awarded to professionals who can demonstrate they meet the criteria of Descriptor 1 (D1) of the UK Professional Standards Framework (UKPSF) for teaching and supporting learning in higher education.
+By applying to be an Associate Fellow individuals show an understanding of specific aspects of effective teaching, learning support methods and student learning and demonstrate:

 - successful engagement with at least two of the five Areas of Activity;